-Core Values: These values are a cornerstone of our success.
+Core Habits: These habits are a cornerstone of our success.

 Be responsive.
 If you receive an inquiry and do not have the answer immediately available, let that person know that you have received their inquiry and will get back to them within a certain amount of time.
 Make query resolution swift and thorough.

 Be “World-class”.
 Regard everything you touch as a statement bearing the signature of yourself and the company.
 Take pride in the quality of what you produce, for excellence matters as a deeply personal value in and of itself, beyond the probable business result of such excellence.

 Treat everyone with the same level of respect.
 Whether you are dealing with clients, employees, consultants, or vendors, everyone deserves the same amount of respect and attention.
 Treat the janitor with the same level of respect as the CEO.

 Plan comprehensively.
 People don’t plan to fail, they fail to plan.
 Take the extra time to plan and get things right the first time.
 Don’t take short-cuts.
 The goal is to get things “right,” not simply to get things “done.”

 Constantly monitor the 3 P’s.
 The key to our success lies in having the right people, product, and process.
 If it becomes apparent that one of our P’s is out of line, speak up.
 It is important the we be proactive and address immediately.
 Small tweaks are fine, large shifts are not.

 Transparency provides clarity.
 It is important that all planning, status updates and needs are 100% transparent.
 The lack of transparency can lead to poor decisions and execution, misunderstanding and distrust, and reduce the opportunity for collaboration from your peers.